Last updated 3 July 2025

 A plaintiff must establish that the defendant’s breach of duty has caused the injury for which they are claiming damages.
 If a plaintiff suffers no injury or damage as a result of the defendant’s conduct, no liability arises, irrespective of the negligence of the defendant.

-Sections 11 of the Civil Liability Act 2003 (Qld) (Civil Liability Act) and 305D of the Workers’ Compensation and Rehabilitation Act 2003 (Qld) (WCR Act) set out the current test to establish ‘causation’.
+Section 11 of the Civil Liability Act 2003 (Qld) (Civil Liability Act) and s 305D of the Workers’ Compensation and Rehabilitation Act 2003 (Qld) (WCR Act) set out the current test to establish ‘causation’.
 In essence, the plaintiff must show that the defendant’s breach of duty caused or materially contributed to the plaintiff’s injury and the damage suffered.

-Once the plaintiff has established ‘causation’, the court will then consider whether the injury and any consequent damage suffered by the plaintiff are ‘too remote’.
+Once the plaintiff has established causation, the court will then consider whether the injury and any consequent damage suffered by the plaintiff are ‘too remote’.

 In some circumstances where the plaintiff may have a particular vulnerability or preexisting susceptibility, a defendant will still be liable for the damage caused even though the damage was far more severe than would otherwise be the case but for the susceptibility.